-When we talk about branding, we aren’t just talking about a logo, colour palette and fonts.
+hen we talk about a brand, we aren’t just talking about a logo, colour palette and fonts.
 We are talking about how your business is perceived internally and externally, and which can be strategically developed in a way which aligns with business goals.
-It’s a soft skill in marketing that is often misunderstood and left incomplete after the visual aspects have been created – sometimes years old and out-of-date – much to the detriment of those businesses.
+It’s a soft skill in marketing that is often misunderstood and left incomplete after the visual aspects have been created – sometimes years old and out-of-date - much to the detriment of those businesses.

 We’ve put together the three biggest mistakes we’ve observed during our collective marketing careers which we hope will help other businesses learn from.